 - Attach a resume listing education, work experience, relevant coursework, etc.

-The Cinda Wellman Communication Scholarship ($300 per semester) is awarded to a female Broadcasting & Electronic Media student from Ohio or Kentucky.
+The Cinda Wellman Communication Scholarship ($300 per semester) is awarded to a Broadcasting & Electronic Media student, with preference given to female students from Ohio or Kentucky.
 The scholarship is for all BEM concentrations - Multimedia news, Film Techniques and Technologies, and General BEM.
-Deadline for 2018 applications is March 1.
+Deadline for 2019 applications is March 1.
 Form

 College of Letters, Arts and Social Sciences Scholarships: